empathy-mp3/minecraft-suffering-AP/README.md

 ## Required Software

-- Minecraft Java Edition (Version 1.21 Pre-2) from the [Minecraft Java Edition Store Page](https://www.minecraft.net/en-us/store/minecraft-java-edition)
+- Minecraft Java Edition (Version 1.21) from the [Minecraft Java Edition Store Page](https://www.minecraft.net/en-us/store/minecraft-java-edition)
 - Archipelago from the [Archipelago Releases Page](https://github.com/ArchipelagoMW/Archipelago/releases)

 ## Installation Procedures

 Make sure a copy of the Manual world is in the lib/world directory of your client-side installation.
-Download Version 1.21 Pre-2 of Minecraft (1.21 will be out in like 2 weeks, and I'll update this then).
+Download Version 1.21 of Minecraft.
 While creating a world, enable the datapack (called "Archipelago Suffering", from the .zip file) in the More -> Data Packs tab.
 Make sure to enable commands when making the world.